shaloo/docs.arcana/docs/ca/ca-demo.md

 # Demos

 We've built Arcana Chain Abstraction demos for several Web3 apps.
+In these PoCs the chain Abstraction protocol is part of Arcana's standalone wallet.

+The CA SDK encapsulates the same functionality for any Web3 dApp.

 === "Aave"